Modelling with DiffSol

 • First Order ODEs: First order ODEs are the simplest type of ODE.
 Any ODE system can be written as a set of first order ODEs, so libraries like DiffSol are designed such that the user provides their equations in this form.

-• Example: Bouncing Ball: A simple example of a system where the discrete event occurs when the ball hits the ground, instead of a specific time.
+• Example: Bouncing Ball: A simple example of a system where the discrete event occurs when the ball hits the ground, instead of at a specific time.

 • DAEs via the Mass Matrix: Differential Algebraic Equations (DAEs) are a generalisation of ODEs that include algebraic equations as well as differential equations.
 DiffSol can solve DAEs by treating them as ODEs with a mass matrix.
 This section explains how to use the mass matrix to solve DAEs.